andrewchambers/g/README.md

 G aims to...

-* Be easy to parse any analyze like Go.
+* Be easy to parse and analyze like Go.
-* Do anything C can do like tagged unions.
+* Do anything C can do (unions, unsafe things).
-* Be lean like C.
+* Be lean like C, should be suitable for microcontrollers.
 * Have perfect interop with C.
 * Have clear mapping to underlying machine code.
 * Have inline assembly support.